0%

 const res = await axios.post(`${API_BASE_URL}/login`, { username, password });

-localStorage.setItem('token', res.data.token); // Store JWT
+localStorage.setItem('token', res.data.token); // Store JWT.
+See notes below about localStorage.

 setIsLoggedIn(true);